descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 fr = c.walk;// the stateful member function use case
 ```

-Since `nontype function_ref` handles all 4 stateless/stateful free/member use cases, it is more feature rich than either of the above.
+Since `nontype` `function_ref` handles all 4 stateless/stateful free/member use cases, it is more feature rich than either of the above.
+Further, these other language implementations require strict matching of the signatures.

 ## Example implementation

-The most up-to-date implementation, created by Zhihao Yuan, is available on `Github` [^nontype]
+The most up-to-date implementation, created by Zhihao Yuan, is available on GitHub.[^nontype]

 ## Acknowledgments